Alabama |

 North Carolina |

-- Reopening: Gov. Roy Cooper announced that as vaccinations continue and trends stabilize, the state will lift mandatory social distancing, capacity, and mass gathering restrictions by June 1.
+- Reopening: North Carolina will lift mandatory social distancing, capacity, and mass gathering restrictions by June 1.
 The statewide mask mandate is expected to remain in place.
 Details here.
 (April 21, 2021)

 - Masks: Executive Order 180 adds mask requirement to several additional settings including any public indoor space even when maintaining 6 feet of distance; gyms even when exercising; all schools public and private; and all public or private transportation when travelling with people outside of the household.
 The order also requires large retail businesses with more than 15,000 square feet to have an employee stationed near entrances ensuring mask wearing and implementing occupancy limits for patrons who enter.
 (November 23, 2020)